Testing the API

 ## Exercise the Endpoints

 3. Call `GET /v1/capabilities` with the workspace key.
-If it fails with `401`, fix the key.
+If the request fails with `401`, fix the key.

 **Unauthenticated Checks**